baruwa-enterprise/BaruwaAPI/README.md

 # BaruwaAPI

-## Python bindings for Baruwa REST API
+## Python bindings for the Baruwa REST API